 Begin by mixing your flour, sugar, salt, milk, egg yolks and vanilla in a saucepan.

-Cook until thick, continuing to stir so that it doesn’t stick to your pan.
+Cook on medium until thick, continuing to stir so that it doesn’t stick to your pan.

 This will take approximately 15-20 minutes to thicken.